FAQs

 Excursions

-There is a lot to do.
+There is so much to do.
 Bali is so exciting!
-Never a dull moment.
+Never boring

-Tours of temples and other “spiritual” and cultural Balinese sites, hot springs and water temple baths, hiking to waterfalls, biking through rice fields, surfing, diving, beach visits, snorkelling boating, kayaking, sunbathing, massage and Spa visits with traditional Asian beauty rituals (such as body scrubs with herbs, special hair masks with head massages, flower baths with ancient herbs, spicy steams, etc), therapies such as CranioSacral or unique acupuncture, crystal bowls, visiting Balinese and Javanese healers, breathtaking white water rafting, Elephant safaris, Volcano hikes, walks, markets, traditional dances, visits to other yoga studios and famous courses such as Ecstatic Dancing in the Yogabarn, Shopping, secluded beaches, mountain biking, art galleries, painting, stone carving, chatting with the Balinese while they go about their daily chores such as daily crafting of offerings, domestic travel…
+Visiting temples and other “spiritual” and cultural Balinese sites, hot springs and water temple baths & purifications (Melukat), hiking to waterfalls, cycling through rice fields, surfing, diving, beach visits, snorkeling, kayaking, sunbathing, massages and spa visits with traditional Asians beauty rituals (such as body scrubs with herbs (Mandi lulur), special hair masks with head massages (Creambath), flower baths with ancient herbs, spicy vapors etc.), therapies such as Cranio Cranio and Cranio Cranio Cranio. ), therapies such as CranioSacral or unique acupuncture, crystal bowls or sound baths (Pyramids of Chi Ubud), ecstatic dances (Saiuri’s and Yogabarn Ubud), visits to Balinese and Javanese healers, breathtaking white water rafting, elephant safaris, volcano hikes, walks, markets, traditional dances, visits to other yoga studios and famous classes such as ecstatic dancing at Yogabarn, shopping, mountain biking, art galleries, painting, stone and wood carving, ceramics classes, chatting with the Balinese as they go about their daily chores, domestic travel, nearby island excursions etc….

 Just driving through Bali and looking out the window is an adventure in itself!